ncatlab/nlab-content/pages/351.md

 \[ \label{hexagon} G(c, f)\alpha_c F(f, c) = G(f, c')\alpha_{c'}F(c', f): F(c', c) \to G(c, c') \]

+If drawn out as a commutative diagram, this becomes a "hexagon identity".

+### Special cases

+If $F$ and $G$ both factor through the projection $C^{op}\times C \to C$, then the notion reduces to an ordinary natural transformation, and similarly if they both factor through $C^{op}$.

+If $F$ factors through $C$ while $G$ factors through $C^{op}$, then we obtain a notion of natural transformation from a covariant functor to a contravariant one, and dually.

-This "hexagon identity" gives the "domain" version of extranaturality when $G$ is constant, and the "codomain" version when $F$ is constant.
-The domain version involves a commutative square of the form
+If $G$ is constant, the hexagon identity reduces to the "domain" version of extranaturality, involving a commutative square of the form

 \[ \label{domain} \alpha_c F(f, c) = \alpha_{c'} F(c', f): F(c', c) \to G \]

-where $G$ is constant with respect to the argument $c$, and the codomain version a commutative square of the form
+where $G$ is constant with respect to the argument $c$.
+Similarly, if $F$ is constant, it yields the "codomain" version with a commutative square of the form

 \[ \label{codomain} G(c, f) \alpha_c = G(f, c')\alpha_{c'}: F \to G(c, c') \]